Sajjon/SwiftIntro/README.md

 ## Tasks

 ### This looks interesting

-#### Design and Storyboard
-1. Change the color of the PLAY button
+* Change the color of the "Play!" button.
-2. Change the the backgroundcolor of the cards
+* Change the the backgroundcolor of the cards ("CardCVCell").
-3. Change the distance between view X and Y
-#### Code
-3. Change the duration of the flip card animation
+* Change the duration of the flip card animation.
+* Change the username placeholder.

 ### I think I've got a good grip of it

-#### Design and Storyboard
-1.
-2.
-#### Code
-1.
-2.
+* Change the "Quit" button title, which currently is a text with the char "X", to use an image instead.
+* Implement white space handling for the username textfield.
+* Set the background of the memory Card ("CardCVCell") to be show an image instead of just a color.

 ### Bring it on
-You will be checking out the git branch called "challenging", and you will have to implement some game logic yourself.

-1. Implement the logic for when you found a pair (when two card matches)
+* When you press the "Restart" button from "GameOverVC" the cards will have the same position as before, this makes it easy to cheat!
+Your task is to shuffle the cards before restarting the game.
-2. Change the feedback message from "Good job" to a dynamic title that changes according to how well it went.
-For example "Well done!", "Not sooo bad", "That was Horrible" etc  (should work for all Lelvels)
+* Change the feedback message in "GameOverVC" from "Well done" to a dynamic title that changes according to how well it went.
+Some examples strings: "Awesome", "Not sooo bad", "That was Horrible" etc. This string should not be directly dependent on only "Level", or only "clickCount", but rather..?

-Make it possible to add a custom size of the memory game board Implement white space handling for the username textfield.
-Add some Error Handeling, (message if username dosn't exist, or if no images could be loaded) Change the quit button label to insetead use a quit icon.
-From example: change the username placeholder
+* Add some Error Handeling, e.g  displaying a message if the Instagram username doesn't exist, or if no images could be loaded.
-Set the card background to be an image instead of just a color

-change the sourse from istagram to use for example FourSquare API instead (https://developer.foursquare.com/)
+* Make it possible to set the number of cards to a custom number.
+Currently the number of cards are determined base on which difficulty level you chose in the SettingsVC.
+* Enable Landscape mode of all the views.
+* Fetch the images from another source than Instagram.
+Maybe you can fetch the images from FourSquare, using its [API](https://developer.foursquare.com/) or [Flickr](https://www.flickr.com/services/api/)